Nearly 39 million people in the United States get migraines annually.

 Some people experience subtle changes in the hours or even days leading up to a migraine that serve as warning signs, such as:

-• Constipation
+- Constipation

-• Food cravings
+- Food cravings

-• Lack of appetite
+- Lack of appetite

-• Increased urination
+- Increased urination

-• Fluid retention
+- Fluid retention

-• Diarrhea
+- Diarrhea

-• Bloating
+- Bloating

-• Severe thirst
+- Severe thirst

-• Being sensitive to sound, light or smell
+- Being sensitive to sound, light or smell

-• Mood changes (depression or euphoria)
+- Mood changes (depression or euphoria)

-• Frequent yawning
+- Frequent yawning

-• Fatigue
+- Fatigue

-• Neck stiffness
+- Neck stiffness

 Aura

-• Vision loss
+- Vision loss

-• Ringing in your ears
+- Ringing in your ears

-• Pins and needles sensation in legs and arms
+- Pins and needles sensation in legs and arms

-• Numbness or weakness on one side of the body or in the face
+- Numbness or weakness on one side of the body or in the face

-• Having legs and arms that feel heavy
+- Having legs and arms that feel heavy

-• Visual phenomenon (bright or black spots, wavy lines, shapes that are not there, tunnel vision, flashes of light, etc.)
+- Visual phenomenon (bright or black spots, wavy lines, shapes that are not there, tunnel vision, flashes of light, etc.)

-• Difficulty speaking
+- Difficulty speaking

-• Changes in taste, smell and touch
+- Changes in taste, smell and touch

 Attack

 Four-fifths of headache sufferers have nausea and half vomit.
-Many also become pallid, clammy or faint.
+Many also become pallid, clammy, or faint.

-Migraines typically last four hours, but severe ones can last for days.
+Typically, they last four hours, but severe ones can last for days.
 Two to four monthly headaches are common, but some get them only once or twice a year.

 Post-Drome

-Migraines can leave you exhausted, bewildered, and disoriented for a day.
+It can leave you exhausted, bewildered, and disoriented for a day.
 Some feel elated.
 Head movement may temporarily re-induce pain.
 This stage can last a day following an attack.
 Additional symptoms include muscle weakness or pain and lack of appetite or food cravings.

 How to Lower Your Risk of Migraines

 Migraines are inherited and incurable.
-Therefore, we may take a management and empowerment stance when dealing with your migraines, beginning with a focus on how your daily habits may be contributing to your condition.
+Therefore, we may take a management and empowerment stance when dealing with them, beginning with a focus on how your daily habits may be contributing to your condition.
 For example, is your job too stressful or do menstrual hormones induce headaches?
 Perhaps you are dehydrated or sleeping poorly.

 If you have migraines, record your episodes and treatments, then consult Foothills Neurology about your headaches.
 Our skilled neurologists and physicians keep up with neurology developments and employ cutting-edge diagnostics.

+We don’t just treat the symptoms—we look at the full picture.
 Foothills Neurology treats migraines by looking at their symptoms and what causes them.
 Once they find the cause, they can make a treatment plan that is right for you.
 Contact us so we can help you improve your quality of life today.